Listed below is some important information to help Tenants with their property.

 Where there are rent arrears or other charges remaining at the end of the tenancy, we reserve the right to pass on your details to a tracing agent or debt collection company to help recover the money owed.
 Leaving unpaid rent and other bills at the end of your tenancy may affect your credit rating, and your ability to obtain a new tenancy, or other credit facilities.

-On the date of occupation the balance (one month’s rent and full deposit) is to be paid either by Bank Transfer or cash.
+24 hours prior to the date of occupation the balance (one month’s rent and full deposit) is to be paid either by Bank Transfer.
 We will appoint a lead tenant and advise to arrange for a standing order facility to be set up for the total amount of rental on that property pcm.
 It is important that you provide us with your bank details on or before the occupation date.
-Eden Property Lettings & Management regret that we do not normally accept personal cheques in payment for rent.
-Delayed rent payment causes us considerable extra administration and further delays in our payments to the landlord.
+Eden Property Lettings & Management regret that we do not accept personal cheques in payment for rent.
+Delayed rent payment causes us considerable extra administration and delays in our payments to the landlord which may result in a fee being charged to you.

 A tenancy deposit is held against dilapidations to the property or its contents, loss of rent or other unexpected costs.
 This deposit is protected by: